What is a Stairclimb?

 How do I get there?

-Directions/Parking: Please see the "Directions" link for directions to the First City Tower.
-Parking will be available.
-Stay tuned for further details.
+Directions/Parking: Please see the "Directions" link for directions to First City Tower.

 Where are the restrooms?

-Restrooms are available in the lobby area throughout the event.
-Once you start the race there will be no restrooms available until you cross the finish line and take the elevator back down to the lobby.
+Restrooms are available in the Tunnels and Porta Potties are available in the courtyard area on the east side of First City Tower.
+Once you start the race, there will be no restrooms available until you cross the finish line and take the elevator back down to the lobby.

 Line monitors will assist you at the Start Line.
 All participants must be in numerical order and will go off every 10 seconds.